JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 15th/Lectures/advanced_conditionals_and_functions.md

   # hello()
 ```

-## Common Pitfall - Your Functions They Do Too Much
+## Your Functions They Do Too Much

 To make your code more reusable and less error prone.
 Try to make it so your functions only do one thing at a time.
 This will allow your code to be more testable in the future.